youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Updates

+* **January 24:** We are also factoring in the rollout of the single-dose Johnson & Johnson vaccine starting in late February/early March.
+Given no unforseen supply issue from Pfizer/Moderna, we now estimate that the general public can receive the vaccine in April, and over 60% of the US adult population will be vaccinated by June.
 * *January 14:* We separated CDC data for vaccine doses into 1st and 2nd doses.
 As complete data is not available, we applied interpolation and heuristics to fill in any missing data.
 * *January 12:* We added vaccination plots to the infections page for every US state (and nationally) based on the latest [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations).
 For example, see the vaccination progress for [California](/infections/us-ca).
 To find another state, [click here](/#view-us-infections-estimates).
 See maps of the vaccination progress for all 50 states [here](/maps-infections).
 * *January 11:* In response to the [new COVID-19 variant](https://www.nytimes.com/live/2021/01/01/world/covid-19-coronavirus-updates) (preliminary study [here](https://cmmid.github.io/topics/covid19/uk-novel-variant.html)), we increased our herd immunity threshold from 60%+ to 70%+.
 We have also increased our total infections estimates (30% -> 35-40%) and deaths estimates (500k -> 600k ±100k) in response to this new strain and a slower-than-expected vaccination rollout.
 We are in the process of gathering more data to better incorporate this variant into our modeling (e.g. [Jan 15 CDC modeling](https://www.cdc.gov/mmwr/volumes/70/wr/mm7003e2.htm)).